-In the late 1990’s, private individuals and later small companies began offering advances to plaintiffs.
+In the late 1990’s, private individuals and small companies began offering advances to plaintiffs.
 Attorneys in many jurisdictions advanced money to clients for years.
-However, the practice was against many state’s ethical rules.
+However, the practice was against many state ethics rules.

 Lawsuit loans are a legitimate specialty finance niche specifically designed to fit this narrow market.
 Because the business was new, pricing varied greatly.
 Companies did not really know what to charge and plaintiffs did not really know what was fair.

-Usury laws essentially capped interest rates at certain levels.
+Usury laws essentially capped interest rates at certain levels for regular loans to individuals.
 Lawsuit funders were not willing to offer their services for those prices.
 Using non-recourse lawsuit loans, brought the transactions outside of the usury laws so the business could find the proper pricing.